Classification of Claims

-Claims drafting though a techno legal document is an art.
-The drafting involves lot of cranial activity and is highly subjective.
+Claims drafting though a techno-legal document is an art.
+The drafting involves a lot of cranial activity and is highly subjective.
 It varies from one invention to another and also depends a lot on the attorneys as to how would they like to furnish the best of the invention.
-It can be iterated that good claim frame a strong base for awarding a patent.
+It can be iterated that a good claim frame a strong base for awarding a patent.

 The classification of claims differs as per the intellectual tradition followed across the globe.
 We would be taking up the classification in general and would not be specific to one particular IP school.

-A Product, apparatus or article to manufacture claims: Deals with a device or a system and its active components.
-The part of the article or an article as in whole which the inventor finds unique, industrial applicable and non-obvious can be claimed.
-The product claims could be of a spare part or a chemical component used in pharmaceutical sector for manufacturing drugs.
+A Product, apparatus, or article to manufacture claims: Deals with a device or a system and its active components.
+The part of the article or an article as in whole which the inventor finds unique, industrially applicable, and non-obvious can be claimed.
+The product claims could be of a spare part or a chemical component used in the pharmaceutical sector for manufacturing drugs.

-A process claim or a method claim: It is referred to claiming the unique process involved in developing a product.
-The process involved in the manufacturing of an article which the inventor finds unique, industrial applicable and non-obvious can be claimed.
+A process claim or a method claim: It is referred to as claiming the unique process involved in developing a product.
+The process involved in the manufacturing of an article which the inventor finds unique, industrially applicable, and non-obvious can be claimed.

-For example: method of playing chess or teaching cannot be claimed.
+For example, the method of playing chess or teaching cannot be claimed.

 Thus there lies a clear distinction of industrially applicable and non- industrially applicable product and processes which are claimed.